jtsteinbach/eclyptic/README.md

-# ECC-Lib
+# recc-Lib

-> **ECC-Lib** is a simple Python library implementing ECIES-style encryption (ECDH + AES-GCM) using standard curves.
+> **recc-Lib** is a simple Python module implementing ECIES-style encryption (ECDH + AES-GCM) using standard curves.
 Perfect for applications needing high-performance asymmetric encryption with minimal dependencies.

 ---